Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Lower bounds on Surplus Welfare and Profit

 It is worth noting that Theorem~1 of Goel and Khani~\cite{goel2014revenue}, which was independently developed for application in advertisement auctions, has similarity with Theorem~\ref{theo:approx}, also bounding the worst-case welfare by a harmonic number in a scenario with downward closed alternatives.

 We may ask whether the downward closed alternative condition applies to the ridesharing problem.
-An instance of the ridesharing problem may not be downward closed due to the restriction that all alternatives $A \in \A$ are feasible with~${\sum_{i \in A} c_i \geq \cost(A)}$.
-For example let~${A = \{ 1 \}}$ and $B = \{ 1, 2 \}$ with $c_1 = 1$ and $c_2 = 2$.
-Then $\cost(A) = 2$ and~$A$ is not feasible ($A \not\in \A$), but since $\cost(B) = 3$ then $c_1 + c_2 \geq \cost(B)$ and $B \in \A$.
-Therefore $\A$ is not downward closed and Theorem~\ref{theo:approx} does not necessarily apply to all ridesharing instances.
+An instance of the ridesharing problem may not be downward closed due to the restriction that all alternatives $A \in \mathcal{A}$ are feasible with~${\sum_{i \in A} r_i \geq \mathrm{\emph{cost}}(A)}$.
+For example, let~${A = \{ 1 \}}$ and $B = \{ 1, 2 \}$ with $r_1 = 1$ and $r_2 = 2$.
+Then $\mathrm{\emph{cost}}(A) = 2$ and~$A$ is not feasible ($A \not\in \mathcal{A}$), but since $\mathrm{\emph{cost}}(B) = 3$ then $r_1 + r_2 \geq \mathrm{\emph{cost}}(B)$ and $B \in \mathcal{A}$.
+Therefore, $\mathcal{A}$ is not downward closed and Theorem~\ref{theo:approx} does not necessarily apply to all ridesharing instances.

-Nonetheless, the \emph{upper bound cost} presented in Section~\ref{section:setting_cost} when distances respect the triangle inequality produces a set~$\A$ of trips which is downward closed as $cost(A)$ is overestimated as the sum of the round trip costs of the passengers in $A$.
+Nonetheless, the \emph{upper bound cost} presented in Section~\ref{section:setting_cost} when distances respect the triangle inequality produces a set~$\mathcal{A}$ of trips which is downward closed as $cost(A)$ is upper bounded by the sum of the round trip costs of the passengers in $A$.